 We offer the flexibility of an online scheduling system.
 Students can access Schedule Pointe from our home page at GenesisFlightAcademy.com 24 hours a day to schedule their instructors and aircraft.
 The system helps you track your upcoming flights with customizable text and email alerts.

 Genesis offers an onsite full-service pilot shop for all of your flying needs.
 We carry the latest aviation products, FAA charts and training materials.

 We are proud to have an experienced certified A&P mechanic on staff.
 This ensures superiorly maintained aircraft for our clients and also reduces the time our aircraft are on the ground.
 Our aircraft are inspected every 50 hours to ensure the highest quality and safety of each and every flight.

 To begin flight training you need proof of U.S. citizenship (birth certificate and driver’s license or U.S. issued passport) and a signed copy of the Genesis Aero Rental Agreement and Safety Polices and Procedures.
 Prior to your first solo flight you will need a medical and student pilot certificate.
 If you are not a U.S. citizen other documentation must be submitted to TSA.
 For help or more information on this procedure please contact us.

-Payment can be made each time you fly or have a ground lesson via cash, check, or most major credit cards.
-You can also place a deposit on your account and have each flight deducted from your balance.
-Genesis offers discounts when depositing funds on account and also offers financing through Pilot Finance.
+Payment can be made each time you fly or have a ground lesson via cash, check, or credit card.
+You may also place a deposit on your account and have each flight deducted from your balance.
+Genesis offers discounts when depositing funds on account via cash or check for select services.
 Please contact our office for more details.